The Best Time to Begin Decluttering for a Senior Living Move is Now

 For some people, the pandemic brought to light the challenges that come with remaining in their current home.
 From feelings of isolation and the challenges of shopping and errands, to issues with home maintenance and even unavailability of assistance for activities of daily living, many seniors have had to deal with pandemic-related problems they never foresaw when they decided to stay in their home.

-For those who had already moved to a senior living community, such as a continuing care retirement community (CCRC, or life plan community), there were different issues that came to light during the pandemic.
+For those who had already moved to a senior living community, such as a continuing care retirement community (CCRC, or life plan community that offers skilled nursing in addition to assisted living), there were different issues that came to light during the pandemic.
 Strict visitor and travel restrictions at most senior living communities meant residents were physically isolated from loved ones living outside the community’s “bubble.”

 However, most senior living residents I’ve heard from have praised the efforts of their community’s management and staff to keep them safe, happy, and healthy during the pandemic.
 In fact, a study conducted last year found that more than three out of four (77 percent) current senior living residents agreed that they were “glad to be in a community during the pandemic,” and a whopping 86 percent said that they were glad they had made the decision to move to their senior living community.